RF chain: Instantaneous frequency measurement systems (IFMs), digital discriminator units DDUs)

 IFMs can provide a frequency measurement of a single pulse.
 They incorporate a set of delay-line frequency discriminators, with delay lengths increasing in a binary or other sequence.
 They usually incorporate some gain of their own.
 The discriminator with the longest delay line establishes the frequency measurement accuracy and resolution, the shortest delay line correlator defines the unambiguous bandwidth of the DFD and the remaining correlators serve to resolve ambiguities.

 Usually, there is an input, limiting amplifier present in the IFM.
-This boosts the received signal to a constant level for processing by the correlators, making the frequency-data-decoding task of the frequency processor easier, and to emphasise the “capture effect” when simultaneous signals are present.
+This boosts the received signal to a constant level for processing by the correlators, making the frequency-data-decoding task of the frequency processor easier, and to emphasise the "capture effect" when simultaneous signals are present.
 Normally the RF amplifier will produce a minimum of 10 dB limiting at the lowest specified signal input level.
 If the RF S:N ratio is too low, the output of the longest delay line correlator (which sets the frequency resolution of the IFM) will become degraded and noisy.
-At high S:N ratios (+10dBm), the measured frequency accuracy approaches the correlator-limited rms error, but at approximately -3dBm SNR, ambiguity errors appear, causing large measurement inaccuracies.
+At high S:N ratios (+10 dBm), the measured frequency accuracy approaches the correlator-limited rms error, but at approximately −3 dBm SNR, ambiguity errors appear, causing large measurement inaccuracies.